 - and resist an officer while in the execution of their duty.

 Not guilty on all charges thanks to Police Body Worn Video

 O’Brien Criminal and Civil Solicitors successfully represented MJ at the Downing Centre Local Court.
 As instructed by MJ we pleaded not guilty to all 3 sequences.

-As the incident was captured on Police Body Worn Video, we obtained a transcript of this and successfully raised doubt.
+As the incident was on record on Police Body Worn Video, we obtained a transcript of this and successfully raised doubt.
 We also obtained a number of character references, which supported MJ’s good character.
-MJ was found not guilty of all 3 charges.
+Consequently, MJ was found not guilty of all 3 charges.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961